pndurette/zsh-lux/README.md

 #### `all`

 **Action**:  Sets all items to the same mode at once.
-Under the hood, this calls `lux` on a list of items.
+Under the hood, this calls `lux` on each item of a list.

 **Requires**: Any requirements of the referenced items.